sarantium/fictionideas/docs/howitworks.md

 ![Chart 2](assets/how_it_works_5.png)

-AI is more affordable whether we need a few ideas or thousands.
+AI is more affordable whether we need a few ideas or thousands, short ideas or long ones.
 Paying comparatively higher labour costs - annual staff salaries, hourly rates for contractors and consultants, or additional team infrastructure at scale - make human-driven idea generation inherently more expensive.

-At the extreme, producing a million creative ideas is impossible even for large, well-funded human teams of experts, a barrier AI can now overcome.
+At the extreme, producing a million creative ideas quickly is impossible even for large, well-funded human teams of experts, a barrier AI can now overcome.

 ??? danger "Caution"